Scroll to top

 Important Warnings

-• Road travel after dark is strongly discouraged outside secure corridors.
-Armed robbery risk increases substantially after sunset.
+• Road travel after dark is strongly discouraged outside secured corridors.
+Armed robbery risk increases substantially after sunset on all major routes and expressways.

-• Traffic congestion creates extended periods of vulnerability.
-Armoured vehicles are recommended for all ground movements.
+• Traffic congestion creates extended periods of vehicle vulnerability.
+Armoured vehicles are recommended for all ground movements; windows should remain closed.

-• ATM use should be limited to bank premises during business hours with security present.
+• Limit ATM use to bank premises during business hours and with security present.
+ATM approaches are a common express-kidnapping trigger.

 FAQ